seancorfield/depstar/README.md

 ## Classpath

-`depstar` computes a classpath from the system and project `deps.edn` files (and, optionally, the user `deps.edn` file) and then walks that classpath to find resources to add to the JAR:
+By default, `depstar` computes a classpath from the system and project `deps.edn` files (and, optionally, the user `deps.edn` file) and then walks that classpath to find resources to add to the JAR:

 * For each directory on the classpath, the contents of that directory are copied (recursively) to the output JAR as individual files.
 * If `:jar-type :thin` (via the `hf.depstar/jar` exec-fn), JAR files on the classpath are ignored, otherwise (`:jar-type :uber`, via the `hf.depstar/uberjar` exec-fn), each JAR file on the classpath is expanded and its contents are copied to the output JAR as individual files.